Vegan Chickpea Yogurt Recipe

 For example, when I first tried chickpea yogurt recipe as it was on the internet, the first thing I thought about was this can only be eaten to avoid starvation.
 Still, I did not throw this idea away.
 Because it was actually very successful in terms of consistency and texture.
 Only the chickpea smell was overwhelming and the bitter / astringent taste of the chickpeas was bothersome.
 I took a break to think about them and give my palate time, and then tried over and over again with the changes I made myself.
 Among what I did were using sugar, salt, nutritional yeast, lemon juice, vinegar, probiotics, and increasing the amount of water.
 You can see in the recipe which ones worked for me among those I tried.

 First of all, the sugar eliminated that astringent taste that I was uncomfortable with.
 The smell of chickpeas did not go away completely, but it diluted as I increased the amount of water.
-Especially in the garlic yoghurt it decreased a lot.
+Especially in the garlic yogurt it decreased a lot.
 It has made me get used to the taste and smell of it.
-It is not a perfect yoghurt, but it is very economical, easy to make and suitable for use in all kinds of salty recipes and yoghurt salads.
+It is not a perfect yogurt, but it is very economical, easy to make and suitable for use in all kinds of salty recipes and yogurt salads.
 With this yogurt, you can turn your favorite yogurt salads into vegan.

 There is a stage that I do not use in the chickpea yogurt recipes you can find on the internet; fermentation stage.
 In those recipes, it is recommended to add some of the water that the chickpeas soaked for the first time in the yogurt and then the chickpea yogurt that is obtained, which is exactly a scam.
 There is no fermentation in this recipe.
 Chickpea milk is cooked and thickened with its own starch, and like any liquid cooked with starch, it becomes thicker as it cools and waits.